Electric Biking in Canada’s National Parks

 We hope you have some fun activities planned with your family that involve bicycling this summer.
-Perhaps you could visit a section of the world’s longest bike path, the Trans-Canada Trail, which we featured in a recent article.
-Or, you could enjoy a free visit to one of the more than 40 National Parks and National Park Reserves across the country.
+You could enjoy a free visit to one of the more than 40 National Parks and National Park Reserves across the country.
+Or, perhaps you could visit a section of the world’s longest bike path, the Trans-Canada Trail, which we featured in a recent article.

 In honour of this historic occasion, we’ve compiled a list of the best National Parks to ride your electric bike in.
 Remember, all Pedego electric bicycles comply with Federal Regulations regarding power-assisted bicycles and, because they physically resemble conventional bikes, they are permitted in most parks.
 There are a very few exceptions however, such as in Gatineau Park where “all electric bikes are prohibited on the 90 kilometres of natural surface trails intended for hiking and mountain biking.”
 Be sure to check the rules of the particular park you want to visit before going.